CURRENT CLINICAL INTERESTS

 viability measurements, but we are hopeful that we may be able to

-extend platelet storage times to nine to ten days..
+extend platelet storage times for at least nine to ten days.

 of Platelet Alloimmunization In a Dog Platelet Transfusion Model: Our prior studies in a dog platelet transfusion